ORF307: Optimization

 Lectures

-All lectures will take place in Bowen 222 on Tuesdays and Thursdays 11:00am - 12:20pm.
+All lectures will take place in room CS Building 104 on Tuesdays and Thursdays 11:00am - 12:20pm.
 The schedule is as follows (subject to change):

 Least squares